devacantika/bike/README.md

 ![Bike Sharing]

 A **Streamlit** dashboard for analyzing bike-sharing usage data, including the effect of weather, seasonal patterns, and user types (casual vs registered).
+Streamlit can be accses in here : https://dpaqkhdzxc2ez2ryk5envv.streamlit.app/

 ## Table of Contents
 - [Introduction](#introduction)